sveinbjornt/hear/README.md

 hear -d -i /path/to/someone_speaking.mp3 > transcribed_text.txt
 ```

-Tbe `-d` flag specifiies that only on-device speech recognition is used.
+Tbe `-d` flag specifies that only on-device speech recognition capabilities
-Otherwise, data may be sent to Apple servers, which have a hard limit of
+should be used.
+Otherwise, data may be sent to Apple servers, which as of
-something like 500 characters before they cut off the connection.
+writing have a hard limit of something like 500 characters before quitting.

-See the [man page](https://sveinbjorn.org/files/manpages/hear.1.html) for further documentation.

 ## Build